-Of course, they don’t mention the gun registration, the new powers of gun taxation or the all-out gun bans associated with the scheme.
+Of course, they don’t mention the gun registration, the new powers of gun taxation, or the all-out gun bans associated with the scheme.

 Nor are they bothered with another major sticking point — micro-stamping doesn’t really work.

-Micro-stamping is a way of imbedding a specific mark on the end of a firing pin so that when it strikes the primer of a bullet casing, it leaves a micro-stamp that allows police to trace spent shells back to the guns that fired them.
+Micro-stamping is a way of embedding a specific mark on the end of a firing pin so that when it strikes the primer of a bullet casing, it leaves a micro-stamp that allows police to trace spent shells back to the guns that fired them.
 In theory, it’s literally like putting a fingerprint on each shell casing fired.
 Yet ours is not a theoretical world, but a real one.
-And in the real world there are serious problems with this proposition.
+And in the real world, there are serious problems with this proposition.

-Number one, the passage of micro-stamping legislation would require us not only to have a government-issued firing pin for each gun we own, but would also force us to list every gun we own with the government so bureaucrats can keep a list of which firing pin is in which weapon.
+Number one, the passage of micro-stamping legislation would require us not only to have a government-issued firing pin for each gun we own but would also force us to list every gun we own with the government so bureaucrats can keep a list of which firing pin is in which weapon.